tve/blog/content/2018/lp-wifi-esp8266-assoc.md

 the esp8266 up.

 A perhaps extreme test is to ping the esp8266 every second.
-In that case it never goes to sleep at all, keeping the receiver going at 70mA full-time.
+In that case it never goes to sleep at all, keeping the receiver going at 70mA full-time!
 What this highlights is that the esp8266 is really at the mercy of the network environment and thus its battery run-time can be compromised by completely unrelated activity.

-The following table shows the average power consumption and run-time on a 1000mAh battery in a variety of scenarios.
+The following table and chart show the average power consumption and run-time on a 1000mAh battery in a variety of scenarios.
 The _iter period_ column specifies the rate at which `loop()` iterations run, the _pkts per second_ specifies the number of beacon-induced wake-up periods there are per second, the _ideal_ columns show the resulting average current and run-time if the esp8266 always properly